applewjr/mtg-prices/README.md

 #### Daily pipeline
 - Daily at 4am PST, kick off a step function which runs a series of lambdas, prompted by an EventBridge schedule.
-- **Lambda: Pull Data** - Tap into the Scryfall API for daily bulk card data, including current prices.
+- **Lambda: Pull JSON Data** - Tap into the Scryfall API for daily bulk card data, including current prices.
-- **Lambda: Convert JSON to CSV** - Pare down the full dataset down to choice fields per card.
+- **EMR Serverless: Convert JSON to Parquet** - Pare down the full dataset down to choice fields per card.
-  - CSV files were originally used as I was familiarizing myself with parquet formats.
-These are now an artifact that are not actively used.
-- **Lambda: Convert CSV to Parquet** - 1:1 conversion with an SNS status notification.
-  - Some light parameterization, such as row group size of 2000, which seemed to accent the ~90K rows well.
+  - SNS notification on success/fail
 - **Lambda: Add Athena Partitions** - Add the new data to my iceberg table, ensuring no duplicates will be inserted.
 Another SNS message is sent.
   - Apache Iceberg format is used for my price table.
 I used iceberg as an educational opportunity.
 Day to day I could get away with my standard table, which is still driven by parquet files.
 - **Lambda Query Athena** - Now that Athena has the newest data, run my query against the tables, store the partially processed data.